Play 5. Optimisation:

 And that's the key.
 Conversation.

-If you label this part of the process as marketing automation, you're treating like a technical exercise.
+If you label this part of the process as marketing automation, you're treating it like a technical exercise.
 Call it conversational marketing and it becomes human.

 Just try two things.